MicrosoftDocs/win32/desktop-src/direct3d10/d3d10-graphics-programming-guide-effects-compile.md

 ---
-Description: 'Once an effect has been authored, the first step is to compile the code to check for syntax problems.' ms.assetid: 'b8d8a0b7-b520-44e4-8691-6eb46202c092'
+Description: Once an effect has been authored, the first step is to compile the code to check for syntax problems. ms.assetid: b8d8a0b7-b520-44e4-8691-6eb46202c092
-title: 'Compile an Effect (Direct3D 10)'
+title: Compile an Effect (Direct3D 10)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Compile an Effect (Direct3D 10)